kardinal-eros/vegsoup-standards/austrian standard list 2008/README.md

 **abbr** (abbreviation) is the primary key to query against this list (see the [vegsoup-data](https://github.com/kardinal-eros/vegsoup-data) repository).

 There is a long tradition in biodiversity data sets to use a lettercode instead of nondescript numbers (eg. CEP-names of Cornell Ecology Programs).
 The general algorithm applied here to construct unique character strings for each taxon is as follows: Take the first 4 letters of the genus and species (*Bellis perennis* equals `bell pere`).
 If there is a subspecific taxon, pad the 4 + 4 code with the first 4 letters of the subspecific epitheton, resulting in a 4 + 4 + 4 code (*Dactylis glomerata* ssp. *glomerata* equals `dact glom glom`).
 Note, we don't code the type of subspecific rank here (in the previous example a subspecies).
-In order to prevent overlaps for some taxa (eg. Galeopsis speciosa and Galeopsis sp.) to used `spec ies` instead of `spec` for taxa that stand for genera.
+In order to prevent overlaps for some taxa (eg. Galeopsis speciosa and Galeopsis sp.) we use `spec ies` instead of `spec` for taxa that are determined only at the level of genus.
 In some rare cases the genus has to be extended by another 4 letters (in this case the last 4 letters of the genus) to make it unique.
 Consider the following two species as an example. *Euphorbia* sp. `euph rbia spec ies` versus *Euphrasia* sp. `euph asia spec ies`.

 <!---
 The codes used in column `law.sbg` (protection by law of the state of Salzburg) are as follows.